Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Introduction

-The manuscript is organized into the following sections: \Cref{sec:causal_compatibility} recalls important notions from causal inference theory and sets up the notation to be used. \Cref{sec:bell_structure} offers a summary of the popular Bell structure and associated inequalities. \Cref{sec:triangle_structure} discusses the Triangle structure and provides an overview of existing research; identifying its stark differences from the Bell structure and motivating why the Triangle structure is worth studying. \Cref{sec:fritz_distribution} defines and discusses a singularly-quantum correlation first conceived of by \citet{Fritz_2012}, which we term the \term{Fritz distribution}.
-The Fritz distribution first was proven to be non-classical without the use of inequalities.
-Here we offer a direct proof using inequalities, with the advantage that our proof is robust to noise.
-A sample of such inequalities are presented in \cref{sec:found_inequalities}, specifically \cref{eq:ww_ineq,eq:web_inequality,eq:symmetric_web_inequality}.
-In \cref{sec:violations_noise} we quantify the robustness to noise of the Fritz distribution, and we numerically optimize our derived inequalities over quantum-accessible distributions (using qubits) in an effort to seek out new new flavors of non-classicality in the Triangle structure.
-Additionally, the Fritz distribution is subjected to noise in order to measure the robustness of the derived inequalities. \Cref{sec:conclusions} concludes with proposed avenues for further research.
+The first half of the manuscript, namely \Cref{sec:causal_compatibility,sec:bell_structure,sec:triangle_structure,sec:fritz_distribution}, is entirely a review of previous works. \Cref{sec:causal_compatibility} recalls important notions from causal inference theory and sets up the notation to be used. \Cref{sec:bell_structure} offers a summary of the popular Bell structure and associated inequalities. \Cref{sec:triangle_structure} discusses the Triangle structure and provides an overview of existing research, identifying its stark differences from the Bell structure and motivating why the Triangle structure is worth studying. \Cref{sec:fritz_distribution} defines and discusses a singularly quantum correlation first conceived of by \citet{Fritz_2012}, which we term the \term{Fritz distribution}.
+In the same work~\cite{Fritz_2012}, the Fritz distribution was proven to be nonclassical without the use of inequalities.